sycarion/StaffoftheXO/docs/character/kith/Far Horizon Dragonborn.md

 Kiena Groxta - White Dragonborn (means snow and snow-white)

+Kiena Groot - New House (mix of dragonborn ancestries to create a new house)

 **Ability Score Increase.** Your Strength score increases by 2, and your Charisma score increases by 1.

 **Alignment.** Dragonborn tend to extremes, making a conscious choice for one side or the other in the cosmic war between good and evil.
 Most dragonborn are good, but those who side with evil can be terrible villains.